 - Choose those funds that give you high exposure to global opportunities than being country-specific

 - You must only invest one fund from an emerging market in a developed market, and not another emerging one

-- Select funds known for being financially strong and transparent in their transactions
+- Select funds are known for being financially stable and transparent in their transactions